top of page

 BASIC HISTORY

-However, efforts to implement such a solution have been undermined by diplomatic arguments as well as violence (some extremism) from both sides.
-The Oslo Accords of 1993 attempted to implement such a solution, but was only an interim agreement and did not spell out what a Palestinian state meant.
-As an interim measure, Palestinians gained the limited self-rule under the "Palestinian Authority".
-However, both sides continued to push more most or all of the entire landmass, without room for compromise, and this stubbornness and new physical confrontations stopped the peace process.
-As a result of many occurrences of violence, final status discussions supposed to be concluded by 1998 broke down.
+However, efforts to implement such a solution have been undermined by diplomatic arguments as well as violence and extremism from both sides.
+The Oslo Accords of 1993 attempted to implement such a solution, but was only an interim agreement, not a final settlement.
+In the Oslo Accords, Israel accepted the PLO as the representative of the Palestinian people, and the PLO renounced terrorism and recognized Israel's right to exist.
+Palestinians also gained limited self-rule under the established Palestinian Authority.
+However, both sides failed to fulfill many of the duties assigned to them under the Oslo Accords, and this intransigence obstructed the peace process.
+As a result, final status discussions, which were supposed to be concluded by 1998, broke down.
 In a "Make or Break" conference, Israeli PM Barak and Palestinian president Arafat failed to reach any agreement, even with the mediation of US President Clinton.

 THE ALTERNATIVES